aws-cloudformation/aws-cloudformation-resource-providers-cur/reportdefinition/README.md

 sam local start-lambda
 ```

-in the root directory to initialize a local Lambda instance (you may need to run `mvn package` first to include the latests changes in the JAR used by SAM) and then run
+in the root directory to initialize a local Lambda instance (you may need to run `mvn package` first to include the latest changes in the JAR used by SAM) and then run

 ```
 cfn test